braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/analytics/setting_custom_attributes.md

 ---

-# Settings custom attributes
+# Setting custom attributes

 > Braze provides methods for assigning attributes to users.
-You'll be able to filter and segment your users according to these attributes on the dashboard.
+You can filter and segment your users according to these attributes on the dashboard.

-Before implementation, be sure to review examples of the segmentation options afforded by custom events, custom attributes, and purchase events in our [Best practices][7].
+Before implementation, review examples of the segmentation options afforded by custom events, custom attributes, and purchase events in our [Best practices][7].

 To assign attributes to your users, call the `braze.getUser()` method to get a reference to the current user of your app.
 After you have a reference to the current user, you can call methods to set predefined or custom attributes.